 - You file the crash report, or

-- You produce evidence that your failure to report was not willful
+- You produce evidence that your failure to report was not willful8

 4. Do I need to report accidents to my auto insurer?

-If an accident results from a DUI and you get charged, you will need to get an “SR-22” from your insurance company to get your driver’s license reinstated.
-An SR-22 in Nevada is your “proof of financial responsibility” that verifies that you carry the minimum liability coverage required to keep your driver’s license in Nevada.
+If an accident results from a DUI and you get charged, you will need to purchase “SR-22” (proof of financial responsibility) from your insurance company to get your driver’s license reinstated.

 5. When can I be charged with a hit and run?